 The Chicago Botanic Garden's education and jobs-training program helps to bring food, health, and jobs to the community.
 Learn more.

-Food: More than 100,000 pounds of produce is grown every year on over 15 farms.
-Most of the produce stays in the communities where it’s grown on our farms.
-Health: We offer cooking and nutrition classes as well as affordable or free produce for more than 1,000 community health center patients with diet-related diseases every year.
-We support a network of more than 60 family-run community garden plots, empowering families to grow their own healthy food.
-Jobs: We provide paid, on-the-job training for more than 150 people every year, with an average of 80 percent placement rate in food systems jobs post-training.
-Since 2013, Windy City Harvest has helped to grow 25 small farm businesses.
+Food: More than 100,000 pounds of produce is grown every year on over 13 farms.
+Most of the produce stays in the communities where it’s grown.
+Health: We offer cooking and nutrition classes, as well as affordable or free produce for more than 1,000 community health center patients with diet-related diseases every year.
+We contract with more than five partners a year to bring the healing power of nature and food to 350 people per year.
+Jobs: We provide paid, on-the-job training for more than 100 people every year, with an average of 80 percent placement rate in food systems jobs post-training.
+Since 2013, Windy City Harvest has helped to grow 30 small farm businesses.

 Stop by and see our farms and markets at a variety of locations in the Chicago area.
 Tour our state-of-the-art facilities at the Farm on Ogden, organize a field trip to a farm site, or shop for fresh, locally grown produce at one of our market stands.